grimme-lab/wp12-teaching/doc/ex.rst

       Sometimes, the ``cif2crystal`` program does not work correctly.
 In this case, it's worth checking if there are activated ``conda`` environments.
 If so, deactivate them and try again.

-2. Calculate the electronic energies at the TPSS-D3\ :sup:`ATM`/600 eV level.
+2. Calculate the electronic energies at the TPSS-D3\ :sup:`ATM`\ (BJ)/600 eV level.
 How large is the London dispersion contribution to the lattice energy?

    .. admonition:: Technical procedure

-      Fully optimized (TPSS-D3\ :sup:`ATM`) geometries for the urea molecule and the urea solid are available.
+      Fully optimized (TPSS-D3\ :sup:`ATM`\ (BJ)) geometries for the urea molecule and the urea solid are available.
 Adjust the Brillouin sampling to a :math:`k` grid of approximately 1/35 Bohr\ :sup:`-1`.
-Use VASP 5.4 to calculate a TPSS-D3\ :sup:`ATM`/600 eV single-point energy for the gas and solid phase.
+Use VASP 5.4 to calculate a TPSS-D3\ :sup:`ATM`\ (BJ)/600 eV single-point energy for the gas and solid phase.
 The calculations can be done via the CRYSTAL 14 interface:

       .. code-block:: none